telerik/fiddler-everywhere-docs/inspect-traffic/inspector-insights.md

 #### Form Data Body Inspector

-The **Form Data** inspector, available in the **Request** section only, parses the request query string and body for any HTML form-data.
+The **Form Data** inspector, available in the **Request** section only, parses the request query string and body for any HTML form data.
 The parsed name/value pairs are displayed in the grid view if a form is found.
 The inspector works best with `application/x-www-form-urlencoded` data used by most simple web forms.

 ![Form Data Inspector](../images/livetraffic/inspectors/inspectors-webforms.png)